Is all art political?

 How has the Cambodian art scene evolved?

 Many young artists here are now exhibiting all over the world.
-It seems there’s possibility now that didn’t exist ten years ago.
+There is a possibility now that did not exist 10 years ago.
 Technology has a lot to do with how people make art now.
 Photography, performance and video are very popular as mediums.
-I am almost on the opposite of this spectrum - as someone who is kind of anti-Facebook and social media I belong to the old way of making art.
-There’s a lot of looking and staring involved in what I do.
+I am almost on the opposite of this spectrum.
+As someone who is kind of anti-Facebook and social media, I belong to the old way of making art.
+There is a lot of looking and staring involved in what I do.

-Then in this day and age, do you think concept triumphs the final product?
-Or the final work should be more important?
+In this day and age, do you think concept triumphs the final product?
+Or should the final work be more important?

-I’m not really sure.
-I don’t know if it’s a matter of one over the other.
+I am not really sure.
+I do not know if it is a matter of one over the other.
 And I should only speak for object-based art.
 For me, a work that holds my interest for a long period of time is the kind that holds a kind of mystery.
-Like I’m not sure what it really means but I can’t pull eyes off of it or my mind to forget it after I have seen it.
-It’s a very intuitive response.
-It’s an experience that I don’t get from other media like music or film.
+Like I am not sure what it really means, but I cannot take my eyes or mind off it or forget about it.
+It is a very intuitive response.
+It is an experience that I do not get from other mediums like music or film.
 I am a believer that the making of something mindful is bound to change the maker of that thing.

 With social media, it is so easy to look something up, present something and call yourself an artist.
 What is your opinion on the term ‘artist’ being used so loosely?

-There’s a lot of responsibility with being an artist.
-To be fully invested - to make it a career, to make it a part of our way of life… It relies on a whole lot of conviction.
+There is a lot of responsibility with being an artist.
+To be fully invested, make it a career and a part of our way of life relies on a whole lot of conviction.

 When I was in school, I saw a lot of young people claiming they were artists.
 I tend to shy away from seeing myself in that way.
 I consider myself a student of art and art history.
-When you look at it from that viewpoint, you realize you don’t know much at all.
+When you look at it from that viewpoint, you realise that you do not know much at all.

 Is art political in nature?
 Even pop culture?

 I think all art is somehow political.
-To be an artist is a political stance as well.
+To be an artist is taking a political stance.
 You are always saying something when you make something.
-You are adding something to the discourse, to the discussion.
+You are adding something to the discourse.
 What matters is how effective you are doing it.

-With regards to pop culture - every generation has its own pop culture.
-I supposed if it’s pop, it allows more accessibility to a wider audience.
+With regard to pop culture, every generation has its own pop culture.
+I supposed if it is pop, it allows more accessibility to a wider audience.